department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-14_Platform_Security_001_Service_Account_Guidance.md

 *Required Approval*

-The Account Manager is responsible for initially requesting approval (link to request TBD) for the creation and usage of a service account.
+The Account Manager is responsible for initially requesting approval, via a GitHub Issue Template, for the creation and usage of a service account.
 Each service account should have a valid authorization approved by the ISO or designee (OCTO-DE VA employee).
-In the case of an Account Manager leaving, the replacement Account Manager would need to submit a request for approval by the ISO or designee (OCTO-DE VA employee) designating themselves as the new Account Manager.
+In the case of an Account Manager leaving, the replacement Account Manager (or the Team Lead of the team owning the Service Account) must submit a request for approval by the ISO or designee (OCTO-DE VA employee) designating themselves as the new Account Manager.

 *Authenticator Management*